-Introducing the World Magnetic Model
+World Magnetic Model

 The World Magnetic Model or WMM is a spherical harmonic model of the magnetic field produced by Earth’s core.
 Its large-scale representation of the planet’s magnetic field gives analog and digital magnetic compasses dependable accuracy.
 And, smartphone apps use it extensively to accurately let users know which way they are going.

-Introducing the Enhanced Magnetic Model
+Enhanced Magnetic Model

 Predicting Changes in Earth’s Magnetic Field

 Using years of satellite, marine, aeromagnetic, and ground magnetic survey data, our scientists are able to model Earth's changing magnetic field and predict what it will look like over the next five years.
-Produced every five years, these two models of the magnetic field produced by Earth's rapidly spinning metallic core and magnetized rocks within the lithosphere provide the best source of data for evaluating the evolution of the planet’s main magnetic field and the most accurate models for a myriad of navigational uses across the globe.
+Produced every five years, these two models of the magnetic field generated by Earth's rapidly spinning metallic core and magnetized rocks within the lithosphere provide the best source of data for evaluating the evolution of the planet’s main magnetic field and the most accurate models for a myriad of navigational uses across the globe.

 Developing Online Tools for You

-We provide multiple online tools to estimate current and past values of the magnetic field.
+In addition to creating accurate magnetic models, NCEI provides multiple online tools to estimate current and past values of the magnetic field.

-Magnetic Field Calculator: all seven magnetic field components (X, Y, Z, H, D, I, and F) for a single location on a single day to a range of multiple years from 1590 to the present.
+Magnetic Field Calculator: All seven magnetic field components (X, Y, Z, H, D, I, and F) for a single location on a single day to a range of multiple years from 1590 to the present.

-Magnetic Field Properties Grid Calculator: estimated values of Earth's magnetic field, including magnetic declination (D), based on the current WMM or the International Geomagnetic Reference Field (IGRF) for a grid of locations over a single day to multiple years.
+Magnetic Field Properties Grid Calculator: Estimated values of Earth's magnetic field, including magnetic declination (D), based on the current WMM or the International Geomagnetic Reference Field (IGRF) for a grid of locations over a single day to multiple years.

-U.S. Historic Declination Calculator: for the conterminous United States from 1750 to the present.
+U.S. Historic Declination Calculator: For the conterminous United States from 1750 to the present.
 It uses a combination of a historic polynomial model and the IGRF spherical harmonic models.